-The company looks upon the United Nations Sustainable Development Goals as a useful template for evaluating and understanding how our activities promote economic and social progress in host countries.
+The Company looks upon the United Nations Sustainable Development Goals as a useful template for evaluating and understanding how our activities promote economic and social progress in host countries.
 In 2013, we adopted the Kosmos Energy Business Principles to formalize our commitment to act as a force for good.
 Our Business Principles are supported by more detailed policies, procedures, and management systems.
 Each year, we report on our environmental, social, and governance practices and performance in our Sustainability Report and on our website.

 Most recently, our ESG work has centered on evaluating the costs, benefits, risks, and opportunities that climate change and the global energy transition may present to our business, and integrating them into our business strategy.
 As part of this effort, we established governance structures to monitor and manage climate-related risks and opportunities; developed a strategy to measure and reduce greenhouse gas emissions from our own operations and mitigate remaining emissions through innovative nature-based solutions.
-Beginning in 2020, we plan to report on these issues in a manner aligned with the Task Force on Climate-related Disclosure (TCFD) and the Sustainability Accounting Standards Board (SASB) guidelines.
+In 2020, we published a Climate Risk and Resilience Report that adheres to the recommendations of the Task Force on Climate-related Disclosure (TCFD) and the Sustainability Accounting Standards Board (SASB) guidelines.
+The report reviews how we are identifying and managing climate-related risks and opportunities across four categories: Governance, Strategy, Risk Management, and Metrics and Targets.
+In addition, the report includes a commitment to achieve Scope 1 and Scope 2 carbon neutrality by 2030 or sooner, a full scenario analysis demonstrating the resilience of our portfolio including a scenario fully compliant with the goals of the Paris Agreement, and a description of innovative nature-based carbon capture projects used to mitigate emissions that cannot be eliminated.